 Posted by Paul Samael on Wednesday, October 3, 2012 Under: Book reviews

-Michael Graeme is something of a phenomenon on feedbooks, where he has published 20 books and had well over 200,000 downloads in total (which is pretty impressive by any standards - and certainly by comparison with my own relatively feeble download stats).
+Michael Graeme is something of a phenomenon on feedbooks, where he has published 20 books and had well over 200,000 downloads in total (which is pretty impressive by any standards - and certainly by comparison with my own relatively feeble download stats) [UPDATE 5.2019: sadly, Feedbooks has closed its self-publishing platform, but you can get all of Michael Graeme's work from his website here].
 He’s also a firm advocate of self-publishing (see this post) - as opposed to banging your head against a brick wall trying to get a commercial publisher to take you on (from which you may deduce – correctly - that I wholeheartedly agree with him on that).

-The first piece of his that I read was the short story, "The Man Who Talked to Machines" (also recommended, but probably only if you like sci-fi).
+The first piece of his that I read was the short story, "The Man Who Talked to Machines" (also recommended, but probably only if you like sci-fi) [UPDATE 5.2019: it's the last story in this collection].
 That was enough to convince me to try one of his novels.
-I chose "In Durleston Wood", which is not sci-fi – it’s contemporary literary fiction, with a strong psychological/mystery element.
+I chose "In Durleston Wood" [UPDATE 5.2019 - now available on Smashwords], which is not sci-fi – it’s contemporary literary fiction, with a strong psychological/mystery element.
 I’m pleased to report that it more than lived up to expectations:

 Following the break-up of his marriage, Richard Hunter returns from the US to the English village of Durleston, where he grew up.
 He finds work as a teacher at the local primary school, although his heart doesn’t really seem to be in it – the main thing that seems to keep him going is his infatuation with the school’s aloof and career-focussed headmistress, Davinia.
 Estranged from his family, he has little contact with anyone outside of work.
 Recurrent anxiety attacks cause him seek out the isolation of Durleston Wood, where he takes long walks, reminiscing about his childhood and generally pondering how he has reached middle age with so little to show for it.